lupyuen2/sg2000-emulator/README.md

 Let's create a Software Emulator for Sophgo SG2000 SoC and Milk-V Duo S SBC!

 We begin with the [TinyEMU RISC-V Emulator](https://lupyuen.github.io/articles/tinyemu3) for Ox64 BL808 SBC.
-And we tweak it for SG2000...
+And we tweak it for SG2000.

-# `auipc` Overflow in Boot Code

 We update the System Memory Map for SG2000...